Get quality checks and insights for a Virtual Instance for SAP solutions (preview)

-The Quality Insights Azure workbook in Azure Center for SAP solutions provides insights about the SAP system resources.
+The Quality Insights Azure workbook in Azure Center for SAP solutions provides insights about the SAP system resources as a result of running more than 100 quality checks on the VIS.
 The feature is part of the monitoring capabilities built in to the Virtual Instance for SAP solutions (VIS).
 These quality checks make sure that your SAP system uses Azure and SAP best practices for reliability and performance.

-In this how-to guide, you'll learn how to use quality checks and insights to get more information about virtual machine (VM) configurations within your SAP system.
+In this how-to guide, you'll learn how to use quality checks and insights to get more information about various configurations within your SAP system.

 Prerequisites